“Typewriter Rodeo should be on every corner of the universe.”

 Natalie Grigson is a writer, artist, improviser, and adventurer extraordinaire living in Austin.
 She has a degree in creative writing from St. Edward’s University and her first book, THE FANTASTIC FABLE OF PETER ABLE, was published in 2015.
 When not writing, art-ing, or improvising, Natalie can be found playing outdoors, traveling the world, spending time in the company of excellent friends (human and dog alike), and occasionally jumping from planes.
 Natalie types on a 1930 purple Remington portable.

 Lindsey Verrill is an artist and musician living in Austin (photo by Sasha Wasko).
-She plays the upright bass, cello, and banjo and writes poems, songs, stories, and ‘zines.
+She is part of the band Little Mazarn and plays the upright bass, cello, and banjo and writes poems, songs, stories, and ‘zines.
 Lindsey has a degree in music from the University of North Texas but got her real education hopping freight trains and playing in dingy basements all over the world.
 These two things were the most educational of all and she hopes to do them until the day she dies.
 Lindsey types on a baby blue Corona.

 Courtney “Cornpone” Cook is an educator, artist, and Ph.D. student at the University of Texas at Austin.
 When not teaching the politics of poetry, Courtney makes (really tiny) books, futzes with her guitar, writes, and thinks about What Willie Would Do.
 She hails from Perry, GA — home of the Georgia National (not a typo) Fair, her literal first rodeo, and a very important tributary of the Ocmulgee River.
 Courtney types on a 1936 Royal DeLuxe.

-GennaRose Nethercott is a poet, performer, and folklorist from the forests of Brattleboro, Vermont, now living in Boston.
+GennaRose Nethercott is a poet, performer, and folklorist from the forests of Brattleboro, Vermont, now living in Boston and occasionally in New Orleans.
 She’s been typing poems-to-order across the globe since 2012, and often joins our northeast-y gigs.
 GennaRose types on a 1952 Hermes rocket.
 Find out more at www.gennarosenethercott.com.

 To hire us or get a rate quote, click here.